krzentner/language-world/data/text-davinci-003/goal_md/coffee-button-1.md

     Steps:  1.
-Put gripper above the button  2.
-Drop gripper onto the button  3.
-Push down on the button When the robot's gripper is not vertically aligned with the button, move the robot's gripper until the robot's gripper is vertically aligned with the button and the robot's gripper is closed.
+Put gripper above button  2.
+Drop gripper around button  3.
+Push button We need to put the gripper above the button before we can grab it, because of the angle of the robot's gripper.
-    - When the robot's gripper is not above button, move the robot's gripper until the robot's gripper is above the button If the robot's gripper is still a bit above the button, knock the gripper down to the button.
+    - When the robot's gripper is not vertically aligned with the button, move the robot's gripper until the robot's gripper is vertically aligned with the button
+    If the button becomes left of the gripper, go back to putting the gripper above the button.
-    - When the robot's gripper is above button and the robot's gripper is open, move the robot's gripper until the robot's gripper is near the button and the robot's gripper is closed
+    - When button is not left of the robot's gripper and button is not forward aligned with the robot's gripper, move the robot's gripper until the robot's gripper is forward aligned with the button and the robot's gripper is closed
-    If the gripper is near the button, we can push down on the button by closing the gripper.
+    If the gripper is nearby, we can just push the button.
-    - When the robot's gripper is nearer button and the robot's gripper is closed, move the robot's gripper until the robot's gripper is above the button
+    - When the robot's gripper is near the button, move the robot's gripper until the robot's gripper is above the button